 Name of the policy / proposal to be assessed Repairs & Maintenan ice Policy Is this a new policy / proposal or a revision?
-Revision Person(s) responsible for the assessment Holly Lochran , Senio or Maintenance officer Briefly describe the aims, objectives and purpose of the policy / proposal The aim of this policy is to set the Association's approach to dealing with Repairs and Maintenance 2.
+Revision Person(s) responsible for the assessment Holly Lochran, Senio r Maintenance officer Briefly describe the aims, objectives and purpose of the policy / proposal The aim of this policy is to set the Association's approach to dealing with Repairs and Maintenance 2.
 Who is intended to benefit from the policy / proposal? (e.g. applicants, tenants, staff, contractors) Tenants, staff, and contractors 3.
-What outcomes are very policy / proposal ? (e.g. customers) To ensure all staff have a importance of providing a • Repairs and Maintenance and the sservices to residents.
+What outcomes are wanted from this policy / proposal ? (e.g. the benefits to customers) To ensure all staff have an understanding of Repairs and Maintenance and the importance of providing a high standard repairs services to residents.

-4. Which protected characteristics could be affected by the proposal? (tick all that apply) ☐ Age ☐ Disability ☐ Marriage & Civil ☐ Race Partnership Pregnancy/Maternity ☐ Religion or Belief ☐ Gender ☐ Gender Rea eassignment Sexual Orientation 5.
+4. Which protected characteristics could be affected by the proposal? (tick all that apply) ☐ Age ☐ Disability ☐ Marriage & Civil ☐ Race l Partnership Pregnancy/Maternity ☐ Religion or Belief ☐ Gender ☐ Gender Rea assignment 5.
 If the policy / proposal is not relevant to any of the protected characteristics listed in part 4, state why and end the process here.
 After consideration there is no known elements of this policy which could impact protected characteristics.
 Positive impact(s) Negative impact(s) 6.
 Describe the likely positive or negative impact(s) the policy / proposal could have on the groups identified in part 4 7.
 What actions are required to address the impacts arising from this assessment?
 (This might include; collecting additional data, putting monitoring in place, specific actions to mitigate negative impacts).

-Signed: (Job title): Senior Maintenance Officer Date the Equality Impact Assessment was completed: 22/06/2023
+Signed: H Lochran (Job title): Senior Maintenance Officer Date the Equality Impact Assessment was completed: 22/06/2023